apple/ml-equivariant-neural-rendering/README.md

 The jupyter notebook `exploration.ipynb` shows how to use a trained model to infer a scene representation from a single image and how to use this representation to render novel views.

-## Trained models

-The weights for the trained chairs model are provided in `trained-models/chairs.pt`.
-All other trained models can be downloaded from ???.

 ## Coordinate system